Joseph-Anthony-King/CopilotPrompts/SocialistMeansOfProductionEvaluation/Summary/README.md

 Labor is given primacy over capital, and the traditional labor market is abolished.
 All enterprises with more than one worker must be organized as cooperatives, governed democratically by their members.
 Pay differentials within cooperatives are capped to prevent excessive inequality, with typical ratios ranging from 1:3 to 1:6 between the lowest and highest paid workers, as seen in successful models like Mondragon.

+Sole proprietorships are permitted.
+As they exist within the broader framework of a cooperative economy they aren't seen as sources of oligarchic power and in fact serve as a release valve for highly individualistic individuals.

 Employment is no longer mediated by market competition; instead, workers collectively determine hiring, compensation, and working conditions.
 Cooperative governance ensures that all members have an equal voice in decision-making, fostering solidarity and mutual accountability.
 The abolition of the labor market eliminates wage labor as a commodity, embedding work within a framework of collective ownership and democratic control.

 ---

 ## Labor Certificates as Currency: Issuance, Valuation, and Expiry

 Labor certificates replace traditional currency, functioning as non-transferable vouchers issued to workers based on the labor contributed to cooperative production.
 These certificates are denominated in units of socially necessary labor time, reflecting the labor theory of value.

 ### Table 3: Labor Certificate Mechanisms